 In 2009, Denmark made a strategic shift to place a greater emphasis on supporting private sector development and supporting social progress through its development cooperation.
 This shift appears to be well aligned with Denmark’s reported areas of comparative advantage: survey participants with a specialization in private sector development and social policy perceived it to be particularly useful, influential and helpful.

-In addition to Danida, DEval (the German government’s evaluation agency) commissioned AidData to conduct a study of German aid from a partner perspective, and will publish its results soon.
+In addition to Danida, DEval (the German government’s evaluation agency) commissioned AidData to conduct a study of German aid from a partner perspective, and will publish its results soon (update: study now available here).
 These studies draw upon a 2014 survey of over 6,700 decision makers in 126 low- and middle-income countries.
-Later this month, AidData will field an updated version of the survey as an outlet for policymakers to share their perceptions of development partners and the most pressing priorities in their countries.
+Later this year, AidData will field an updated version of the survey as an outlet for policymakers to share their perceptions of development partners and the most pressing priorities in their countries.